Planning: Setting a course of action to achieve a desired Goal. Your 'Plan' is that course of action

 An effective plan paves the way to a successful outcome.
 With an effective plan you will have a reference against which to measure progress.
 Professional Project Managers realize that without a good Plan there is nothing to control.
 But first before making a plan, we need to decide what to plan.
 "How do I decide what to plan ?" you ask.

-Look at your Project Objective (from your Initiating documents) and only spend time planning what is important.
+Look at your Project Objective, click for link (from your Initiating documents) and only spend time planning what is important.
 The knowledge areas below provide a list to choose from.

 Well, for one project, Schedule could be the most critical.
 We would say this is a "Time Driven" project.
 For another project the Quality might be most critical, making this project "Quality Driven".
 Time and Quality are 2 of the project management knowledge areas.

 Determine which (few) knowledge areas govern for your project, and put most of your planning time into those.
-Along with Time and Quality, the knowledge areas are: Project Initiation, Scope, Cost, Human Relations, Communications, Risk, Procurement, and Stakeholder Engagement.
-Of these 10 knowledge areas, only a few will be of the highest priority for any given project.
-Click the link to see more about knowledge areas
+Along with Time and Quality, the knowledge areas are: Project Initiation, Scope, Cost, Human Relations (Human Resources), Physical Resources, Communications, Risk, Procurement, and Stakeholder Engagement.
+Of these 11 knowledge areas, only a few will be of the highest priority for any given project.
+Click the link below to see more about Knowledge Areas.

 Also think about the available information that will help you plan.
 Don't "re-invent the wheel".
 Instead look at past projects for lessons learned.
 Consider existing drawings, sketches, maps, calendars, files, specifications, field notes, safety minutes, observations, any other past document that can provide useful information for your plan.
 Again, consult your Stakeholders who might have useful information and opinions for your plan.